EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

      uv run pytest            # runs command in the environment uv run python --version  # check Python version in venv
      ```
+    - When to reach for it: every time you install or run Python tooling—no more `pip install` in system Python.

 3. **Git & GitHub** – Version control and collaboration.
    - Every project starts with `git init`.